 While the seriousness of the event is enough to cause concern, a large part of any subpoenaed broker’s concern is the fear of the unknown, including the procedure, what will be discussed and the target of the investigation.

-While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain SEC information that will lead to a reasonable idea of the witness’ role in the investigation and the scope of inquiry.
-FINRA will often attempt to keep the topics of the examination a secret too, by not disclosing the full scope of the investigation or review.
+While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain information regarding the SEC subpoena that will lead to a reasonable idea of the witness’ role in the investigation and the scope of inquiry.
+FINRA will often attempt to keep the topics of the examination a secret too in connection with its 8210 request, by not disclosing the full scope of the investigation or review.
 In fact, I have been involved in FINRA OTRs where the examiner has refused to disclose the subjects to be addressed during the OTR.
 More on that later, since it is an inappropriate way to conduct an OTR, and must be dealt with by the attorney for the witness.
 Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier, since one never knows exactly what the topic of discussion is going to be.

 However, the process itself is not complicated, but is important to understand.
-Where testimony is being compelled, the witness receives a subpoena (from the SEC) or a letter from FINRA.
-The testimony is given under oath and recorded by a court reporter or tape recording equipment, is usually taken by an SEC attorney at one of their regional offices.
+Where testimony is being compelled, the witness receives a an SEC subpoena or a FINRA 8210 request, which is simply a letter.
+Documents are typically called for, and after the production of those documents, testimony is given under oath and recorded by a court reporter or tape recording equipment, is usually taken by an SEC attorney at one of their regional offices.
 An investigator is also present, and other SEC staff may attend.
 The same is true for the FINRA and the NYSE.

 In FINRA or NYSE situation, there is no such order, and the staff can basically conduct its own investigation, with the staff deciding the scope of the examination and who will be interviewed.
 This again is a problem for the witnesses, and needs to be addressed by counsel.